Linoleum

 It was a few years ago that I first heard that cover and now it's playing in my camper as I'm in the depths of the myth.

-That's me on the beachside combing the sand.
+But it's me on the beachside combing the sand.

 Here is a link to a YouTube video of Brian and Jared covering Linoleum.